-Of all the mythologies, that of the Norse is second to the Greeks’ in terms of influence on the western civilization, though Egyptian mythology has perhaps surpassed it in popularity over the last couple centuries.
-The recent Marvel superhero movies have certainly helped with the Thor franchise, though the Valkyries and several of the gods and heroes have captured public imagination thanks to the operas of Wagner.
+Of all the mythologies, that of the Norse is second to the Greeks’ in terms of influence on western civilization, though in the last couple centuries Egyptian mythology has challenged it in the popularity rankings.
+The recent Marvel superhero movies have certainly helped with the Thor franchise, though the Valkyries and several of the gods and heroes have long captured public imagination thanks to the operas of Wagner.
 Before listing the gods, I should give a little background in how they are organized.
 There are two pantheons of gods: the Aesir and Vanir.
 There really isn’t too much of a difference between them, though the Aesir appear to be more prominent as in addition to ruling Asgard, they have the king-god Odin.
 According to myths, the Aesir and Vanir warred for a while before coming up with a treaty.
 Both Aesir and Vanir deities were worshipped by the Norse peoples.
 There are also deities outside of these two groups, more monster than man, such as the dragon Nidhogg and the serpent Jormungandr.
 The prophecy of Ragnarok claims that almost all of the gods will die in a a great final battle against the giants and a host of monsters, including Loki.
 This list may cover bits of German mythology, as the Germanic peoples virtually worshipped the same gods under different names.

-A Vanir, Freyr is the son of sea god Njord and brother of Freyja.
+A Vanir, Freyr is the son of sea god Njord and brother of Freyja (a love and fertility goddess who giants and monsters are constantly trying to force into marriage).
 Freyr and Freyja moved to Asgard following the ending of the Aesir-Vanir war to ensure peace.
 Freyr and Freyja are both beautiful gods, and both oversee fertility, as well as aspects of sexuality.
 Freyr himself is the god of male virility and good weather.
-Depictions of him often involve a large penis.
+Depictions of him often emphasize his phallus.
 He also owns a shining boar named Gullinbursti, who was literally fashioned by the dwarves using pig skin.
 Freyr once owned a magic sword that could fight on its own, but had to give it away.
 What brought this around was his love of the giantess Geror.
 He asked his servant Skirnir to get her on his behalf, but Skirnir demanded that he get the sword.
 Freyr agreed.
 This will come back to bite him later when he battles Surtur.
 Without his magic sword, he will fall before the fire giant.

 Thanks to his association with agriculture and sexuality, Freyr became one of the most popular gods.
 He was even given rulership over Alfheim, land of the elves.
 Occasions which saw him receive sacrifices (often in the form of a boar) included weddings and harvests.
 There is evidence that he received much human sacrifice.
 In Uppsala, Sweden, worshippers used to throw slaves into a well.
 Whatever the form of worship, Freyr was obviously one of the most popular gods of his time.